Lionel Luckhoo: Religious beliefs

 Luckhoo was raised in a nominal Christian setting.
 However, at age 64, he experienced a profound religious conversion at a meeting he attended on 7 November 1978 that was sponsored by the Full Gospel Business Men's Fellowship International (FGBMFI); thereafter, he actively participated in the Protestant Evangelical movement of Christianity.

 After his conversion, he established Luckhoo Ministries in Fort Worth, Texas, and became an itinerant speaker about his Christianity in Guyana, England, Australia and the United States of America.
 He wrote several booklets where he presented Christian apologetics arguments to persuade others about faith in Christ.
 Booklets included titles such as What is Your Verdict?, The Question Answered: Did Jesus Rise from the Dead?, and The Quran is not the Word of God.
 He also co-wrote an apologetics-based novel, The Silent Witness.
 Luckhoo's contributions to apologetics identify him with both the evidentialist school of thought, and the tradition known as legal or juridical apologetics.
-His spiritual life and apologetics contributions have been discussed in the writings of Ross Clifford and Lee Strobel.
+His spiritual life and apologetics contributions have been discussed in the writings of Ross Clifford, Lee Strobel and Josh McDowell.